kxytechnologies/kxy-python/docs/latest/introduction/memoryless/index.rst

 1 - Pre-Learning
 ----------------
-This waste of resources would be avoided if one would quantify how informative datasets intended to be used as inputs are about our label of interest :math:`y` prior to, and independently from any modeling, incluing features engineering.
+This waste of resources would be avoided if one would quantify how informative datasets intended to be used as inputs are about our label of interest :math:`y` prior to, and independently from any modeling, including feature engineering.
 This endeavour is what we refer to as **pre-learning**.

 .. admonition:: Definition